jazbelrose/v1.2-mylg/frontend/docs/design/squircle.md

   - `as`: host element/component.
 Defaults to `div`.
   - `radius`: numeric radius in pixels (default `20`).
   - `smoothing`: 0–1 float that controls how square the corner becomes (default `0.6`).
+  - `cornerRadii`: optional overrides for each corner.
+Use `top`/`bottom` (or explicit `topLeft`, etc.) to introduce subtle asymmetry for cards and pills.
+Leave undefined for forms, modals, and buttons so they stay symmetric.
   - `className`, `style`, and `children` pass straight through to the host.
 - **Fallbacks:** When masks or `ResizeObserver` are unavailable, the wrapper falls back to `border-radius` with `overflow: hidden` so older browsers still render rounded corners.
 - **Usage:**